Frequently Asked Energy Questions

 What if I have a problem with my electricity or natural gas service?

 - Your utility company owns and maintains all the lines and pipes used to deliver your electricity and natural gas.
 They are required to take care of any problems with service including downed power lines, interruptions, storms, and other emergencies.
 Your account will be treated identically to the way it is currently.

 What if I want to go back to the utility company?

 - You can always elect to receive your electricity and natural gas from the utility company.
 Each energy supplier is required to provide information about switching back to the utility company.

 What sets BUE apart from other consultants?

-- BidURenergy (BUE) is a free energy consultant that has unmatched experience, reputation and credibility in the energy industry.
+- BidURenergy (BUE)has unmatched experience, reputation and credibility in the energy industry.
 BUE, by specifically aligning itself with certain principles and procedures, is obligated to you alone and not to the suppliers that bid on their platform.
 96% of all energy consultants or brokers are tied to two or fewer suppliers.
 They are essentially marketing directly for these one or two suppliers.
 This means that there is little to no competitive pricing involved.
 BUE is part of the other 4%, with more than 30 suppliers approved to operate on our auction platform.
 BUE is so confident in its ability to bring you the best rates that you are not obligated to accept any offer if you are dissatisfied for whatever reason.

 How will BUE get me the best price?